Standard on HIPAA Sanctions

 4. Other individuals having access to PHI stemming from their affiliation with UNC-Chapel Hill (which may include UNC Contractors, retirees, temporary employees, non-UNC Employees, visiting Researchers or Scholars, and other UNC Visitors/Volunteers)

-The UNC Chief Privacy Officer will determine the most appropriate course of action based upon the circumstances and the individual's affiliation with the University.
+The University's Chief Privacy Officer will determine the most appropriate course of action based upon the circumstances and the individual's affiliation with the University.
 In this vein, the Chief Privacy Officer will provide a detailed report with recommended sanctions to the department or operating unit with responsibility for the individual who committed the violation.
-If the individual is also associated with another organization (e.g., another university, UNCHCS, a contractor, a vendor, another healthcare organization) then a report should also be provided to the HIPAA Privacy Officer of that organization (if any) or to another administrator in that organization with authority over that individual.
+If the individual is also associated with another organization (e.g., another university, UNC Health, a contractor, a vendor, another healthcare organization) then a report should also be provided to the HIPAA Privacy Officer of that organization (if any) or to another administrator in that organization with authority over that individual.

 Depending on the particular circumstances involved and the nature of the individual's relationship with the University, recommended sanctions made may be directed to the University operating unit, or may be informative to the individual's outside organization.
 The report may provide context, including comparable sanctions that would be applied to a University student or employee in the same circumstances.